tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/location-service.md

 # Location Service

-Location Service DSL is a wrapper over Location Service module provided by CSW.
+The Location Service DSL is a wrapper over the Location Service module provided by CSW.
-You can refer a detailed documentation of Location Service provided by CSW @extref[here](csw:services/location).
+You can refer the detailed documentation of the Location Service provided by CSW @extref[here](csw:services/location).

-This DSL provides following APIs:
+This DSL provides the following APIs:

 ## register

-This DSL registers provided `Registration` with Location Service and returns `RegistrationResult` which contains `Location` with which component is registered and handle for un-registration.
+This DSL registers a provided `Registration` with the Location Service and returns a `RegistrationResult`, which contains the `Location` with which a component is registered and a handle for un-registration.

 @extref[Registration](csw_scaladoc:csw/location/models/Registration) can be one of: